-reading.
-This is an advantage for everyone, not Tip In place Needs
+Tip In place Needs Action

-Action

 Backgrounds

-Paper is thick enough so that the other side

-does not show through
+Paper is thick enough so that the other side does not show through

 Buff coloured paper is used

-Cream or pastel colour backgrounds are

-adopted for computer and visual aids
+Cream or pastel colour backgrounds are adopted for computer and visual aids

 Font

-Plain Sans Serif fonts used e.g. Arial, Comic
+Plain Sans Serif fonts used e.g. Arial, Comic Sans,

-Sans, Verdana, Tahoma, Century Gothic, Trebuchet

-Font size 12-14 used
+Verdana, Tahoma, Century Gothic, Trebuchet Font size 12-14 used

 Light text on dark background is avoided

 Emphasis

-TEXT IN BLOCK CAPITALS IS HARDER TO

-READ SO WE AVOID IT!
+TEXT IN BLOCK CAPITALS IS HARDER TO READ SO WE AVOID IT!

 Bold is used instead of underlining or italics

-Headings are:

-larger font size

-• in bold

-lower case

-Boxes are used to create emphasis
+Headings are: larger font size in bold lower case Boxes are used to create emphasis

 Layout

 Text is left justified with ragged right edge

 Narrow columns as in newspapers are avoided

 Lines are not too long: 60-70 characters

 Text is well spaced and not cramped

 Paragraphs are not dense and long

 Line spacing of 1.5 is preferable

 Sentences do not begin at the end of a line

-Servences do not begin at the end of a me 1

-Bullets and numbering are used instead of
+Bullets and numbering are used instead of continuous prose

+Writing Style

 Short simple sentences are used

-Instructions are clear - long sentences of

-explanation are avoided
+Instructions are clear - long sentences of explanation are avoided

 Double negatives are not used

 Concise text is used

-Flowcharts, diagrams and pictures are

-presented rather than a lot of prose
+Flowcharts, diagrams and pictures are presented rather than a lot of prose

-Jargon and abbreviations are avoided where
+Jargon and abbreviations are avoided where possible

-possible

-For longer documents, a contents page at the

-beginning and an index at the end are given
+For longer documents, a contents page at the beginning and an index at the end are given